nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_2.rst

 ======================================================

 Let’s look at an example of two NEST simulations connected through MUSIC.
-We’ll implement the simple network in figure [fig:neuronmusic3] from :doc:`the introduction to this tutorial <music_tutorial_1>`.
+We’ll implement the simple network in :numref:`neuronmusic3` from :doc:`the introduction to this tutorial <music_tutorial_1>`.

 We need a sending process, a receiving process and a MUSIC